open2b/scriggo-site/README.md

 go run .
 ```

-It will create the site pages in the "public" directory.
+It will create a new directory named "public" with the compiled site pages.
+If the directory already exists, it will be deleted first.